sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 }
 ```

-If you have custom build need this build script and entry points may vary.
+If you have custom build needs, the build script and entry points may vary.
 Run `npm i` in root to hoist dependencies.
 Export the component from `index.ts` as this is the input for the [build](./rollup.config.mjs).
 Create a `README.md` for documentation both near code and for import in Storybook.
 Create a [Storybook](https://storybook.js.org/docs/react/get-started/introduction) story for live devtools of your component.

-#### Tips

-- Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link)
+:information: _Tip:_ Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link)

 ### Workflow